prateek-parashar/learnNodeJS/README.md

 -   Pagination is simply achieved by the `limit` and `skip` functionality of the databases.
 Then the headache is about creating the buttons and the user navigation for the first, last, next and previous pages.
 -   Note to self, NEVER TURN ON THE ERROR HANDLING ROUTES ON EXPRESS JS WHILE DEVELOPING.
 While they may be really appropriate for the end user as you don't want them to see the error messages, it is vital that I get the error message while developing myself right in the freaking browser.
 -   Pagination is an important concept and should be used wherever possible.
 You don't want to pull and fetch the entire freaking database into memory.

+### Asynchronous Javascript request
+-    In a typical interaction between the server and the frontend, the server mainly replies with either a `redirect` or serving an `html` page.
+-   Getting routed to another url or loading an entire page is slow.
+We use asynchronous requests to load data in the same page and avoid slower redirects.
+-   In an asynchronous request, the client sends a request in `JSON` format and the server too replies in the `JSON` format to the client.